darxkies/k8s-tew/README.md

 # Kubernetes - The Easier Way (k8s-tew)

 [Kubernetes](https://kubernetes.io/) is a fairly complex project.
 For a newbie it is hard to understand and also to use.
-While [Kelsey Tower's Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), on which this project is based, helps a lot to understand Kubernetes, it is optimized for the use with Google Cloud Platform.
+While [Kelsey Hightower's Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), on which this project is based, helps a lot to understand Kubernetes, it is optimized for the use with Google Cloud Platform.

 This project's aim is to give newbies a tool that allows them to easily tinker with Kubernetes. k8s-tew is a CLI tool to generate the configuration for a Kubernetes cluster (local single node or remote multi node with support for HA).
 Besides that, k8s-tew is also a supervisor that starts all cluster components.
 And finally, k8s-tew is a proxy for the HA setup.